-space in space is a spherical space carved out of a 3-meter high abandoned termite mound located by the banks of the River Gambia.
-The space was rendered with the excavated dirt (including termite secretion), water from the River Gambia and the powder of local boiled and discarded oyster shells (from oysters harvested by local women) mixed with organic indigo dye.
+space in space a spherical space carved with hand tools from a 3-meter high abandoned termite mound located by the banks of the River Gambia.
+The space was rendered with the excavated dirt (including termite secretion), water from the River Gambia and the powder of local boiled and discarded oyster shells (harvested by local women) mixed with organic indigo dye.

-The project was part of 360 Degrees Sculpture 2014, a one week international visual arts residential located by the River Gambia; co-produced by Tony Spencer and Tina Pringle-Hamilton, Directors of Furry Fruits Visual Arts.
+The project was part of 360 Degrees Sculpture (2014), a one week international visual arts residential, hosted by Tony Spencer and Tina Pringle-Hamilton.

 The residential invited artists including Vanley Burke, Gosh Ad, Etu Ndow, Annie Mitchelle, Tony Spencer and Tina Pringle-Hamilton to respond to the natural environment and produce new experimental work in co-production with local Gambians using site specific materials and traditional craft.

 © Tony Spencer 2014